kmrn/burgers/README.md

-# sandwiches
+# burgers
-an example website for a fictional sandwich shop
+an example website for a fictional burger joint